A study of dynamical effects in the observed second time-derivative of the spin or orbital frequencies of pulsars

 \section{Introduction}

+Pulsar timing, which tracks the rotation of a pulsar, is a powerful tool to study a wide range of physics, e.g., dense matter equations of state \citep{bagchi18}, properties of interstellar medium \citep{kcs13}, alternative theories of gravity \citep{fwe12,bt14}, and even low-frequency gravitational waves \citep{det79}.
+The set of parameters that leads to a good fit between the expected pulse time of arrivals and observed time of arrivals is called a timing solution.
 The timing solution of radio pulsars contains various measured parameters such as the coordinates of the pulsar, the proper motion, the spin frequency and its derivatives, the dispersion measure, the parallax (if available), etc. In case of binary pulsars, timing solutions give Keplerian parameters like the orbital period (or the orbital frequency), the orbital eccentricity, the longitude of periastron, the projected semi-major axis of the orbit, and the epoch of periastron passage, as well as post-Keplerian parameters like the time-derivative of the orbital period (or the time derivative of the orbital frequency), the periastron advance, the Einstein delay, and the range and shape of the Shapiro delay.
 Sometimes, even the higher-order time-derivatives of the spin and/or the orbital frequency are fitted.
 Among all these timing parameters, the measured values of the frequency derivatives are affected by the velocity and acceleration of the pulsars.
 These effects are known as `dynamical contributions'.
 A thorough discussion on these dynamical contributions can be found in our earlier work \citep{pb18}, where we restricted ourselves in the investigation of the dynamical effects in the first derivatives of the spin and orbital periods.